Ralph Peer: Career

 In the 1950s, Peer published "Mockingbird Hill", a million seller for Patti Page, "Sway" (Dean Martin and Bobby Rydell), and the novelty "I Know An Old Lady" (Burl Ives).
 Then came rock 'n' roll and Southern published hits by Buddy Holly, Little Richard, The Big Bopper, and The Platters.
-In 1948, Peermusic founded its concert music division, today Peermusic Classical; composers published by Peermusic include Lou Harrison, Jerome Kitzke, Mario Lavista, Tania León, Charles Ives, and Stefan Wolpe.

 Starting in the late 1940s, Peer took an avid interest in horticulture, growing and becoming an expert on camellias.
-He died in Hollywood, California, in 1960.
-His widow, Monique Iversen Peer, became president of his company, then called the Peer-Southern Organization.
-Their son, Ralph Peer, II joined the firm in the late 1960s and became CEO in 1980.
+He died in Hollywood, California, on January 19, 1960.

 Honors

 In 1955, Ralph S. Peer was awarded the Veitch Memorial Medal by the Royal Horticultural Society (RHS).

-Peer was elected to the Country Music Hall of Fame in 1984.
+Peer was elected to the Country Music Hall of Fame in 1984 and the Blues Hall of Fame in 2020/2021.

 Legacy

 In 2017, Peer was featured in the award-winning documentary series American Epic.
 Directed by Bernard MacMahon, the films featured restored audio recordings of Ralph Peer discussing how he found and recorded some of the first country, blues, and RnB musicians in the 1920s.